cateschi/High_dimensional_state_space_model/README.md

 + The script _LFS_model_with_GT_lags.R_ contains the function that estimates the Labour Force Model augmented with the auxiliary series of Google Trends, while including the lags of the Google Trends' factors in the model.

 The file _GoogleTrends_CC.xlsx_ contains the data for the claimant counts and the Google Trends that are used in the analysis.

-In case of queries you can contact the corresponding author at c[dot]schiavoni[at]maastrichtuniversity[dot]nl.